Motorcycling greetings

 Motorcycling greetings can include several gestures made between motorcyclists on the road.
 Titles for this greeting include "Biker wave", "Motorcyclist wave", "Motorcycle wave" or just "The Wave."
-The greeting made can include a number of gestures including a nod, a pointed finger, palm-out V sign, or an actual raised-hand wave.
+The greeting made can include a number of gestures including a nod, a pointed finger, palm-out V sign, palm-in fingers-down V sign, or an actual raised-hand wave.

 Warnings

 Motorcyclists may use specialized hand signals to both greet and warn oncoming riders: